ADULT PROGRAM FAQ's

 What are the benefits of attending summer camp?

-Social connection, empowerment, learning new skills, trying fun activities, faith exploration.
-Your camper will love spending a week in a fun-packed environment, living the summer camp experience surrounded by nature and people who will do everything possible to make their stay is memorable and that they would feel God's love surrounding them!
+Social connection, empowerment, friendship building, learning new skills, trying fun activities, faith exploration.
+Your camper will love spending a week in a fun-filled environment, living the summer camp experience surrounded by nature and people who will do everything possible to make their stay as memorable as possible.

 What type of training do the staff get?